eichblatt/deadstream/OperatingInstructions.md

 - Turn the **year** knob to change which character is shown in red.
 - Press **select** button to select the red character.
 - Once the entire password has been entered, press the **stop** button to indicate that you have finished.
 - If you make a mistake, turn the **year** knob all the way back until the "DEL" is shown in red.
-Pressing the **select** button will erase the last character selected.
+Pressing the **select** button erases the last character selected.

 Once the correct Wifi name and password are entered, the Time Machine will launch the main program.
 You will not need to re-enter this information again as long as it remains valid.
 If you take the time machine to a new Wifi or change your password, the Wifi/passkey entry program will run again after a reboot.